solids4foam/solids4foam/README.md

 Notes:

   1. the `master` branch compiles with foam-extend-4.0 and foam-extend-4.1.
-  2. the `master` branch also compiles with OpenFOAM-7 and OpenFOAM-v1812.
+  2. the `master` branch compiles with OpenFOAM-7.
-  3. the `foam-extend-3.2` branch compiles with foam-extend-3.2 but is not up-to-date.
+  3. the `master` branch compiles with OpenFOAM-v1812 and OpenFOAM-v1912.

 ### Contribution guidelines ###